Signing a lease

 Principles and guidelines to follow

-Looking for a new place to live, or a new lessee?
+Looking for a new dwelling or a new lessee?

 The end result of your search will probably be a contract between lessee and lessor – that is, a lease.

-Before the lease is signed, the lessor may want to collect some personal information from their future lessee.
-The Commission d’accès à l’information has set out principles and guidelines to help guide both parties in this situation.
+Before the lease is signed, the lessor may want to collect some personal information from their prospective lessee.
+The Commission d’accès à l’information (hereinafter the "Commission") has set out principles and guidelines to help guide both parties in this situation.

 Two basic principles